 To help the subcommittee better understand what “local food” means in the Philadelphia context, the subcommittee conducted a mapping exercise to identify food products that are available locally.
 The subcommittee understands that some products are simply out of the 100-mile foodshed range that many organizations use to define “local.”
 The subcommittee helped develop the list of local foods that is now included in the Philadelphia Department of Public Health’s Comprehensive Food Standards and Implementation Guide (p.
 13).
 The subcommittee also contributed to the sustainability recommendations in Philadelphia’s Comprehensive Nutrition Standards (p.
 14) that encourages City agencies to purchase local foods whenever feasible.

-The Good Food Procurement Subcommittee meets on the fourth Tuesday of every month from 2PM to 3:30PM in the Aramark Building (1101 Market St).
-If you are interested in joining the subcommittee or attending a meeting, please get in touch with Chairs Catherine Bartoli and Molly Riordan.
+The Good Food Procurement Subcommittee meets on the fourth Tuesday of every month from 3:30pm to 5pm in the Aramark Building (1101 Market St).
+If you are interested in joining the subcommittee or attending a meeting, please get in touch with Co-chairs Molly Riordan and Catherine Bartoli.